gazebosim/gz-transport/INSTALL_WINDOWS.md

         nmake install

-    You should now have an installation of ign-transport in gz-ws/ign-transport/build/install.
+    You should now have an installation of gz-transport in gz-ws/gz-transport/build/install.

 1. Before running any executables, you need to modify your `PATH` to include the directories including your DLL dependencies to let Windows find dynamic libs